SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # Two Weapon Fighting

 When you engage in two-weapon fighting, you can add your ability modifier to the damage of the second attack.

-# Unarmored Expert

-Increase one of your mental attributes by 1, to a maximum of 20.
-While you are not wearing any armor, your armor class is equal to 10 + your Dexterity modifier + the selected mental attribute modifier.

-# Verdant Touched

-Increase one of your mental attributes by 1, to a maximum of 20.
-You gain the ability to cast the barkskin, entangle, and goodberry spells once per long rest and you can cast these spells with your spell slots.

 # Verdant Touched [Cha]